simonemmott/pyde/docs/inclusions.md

 Inclusions are defined as jinja2 templates in the `include` directory of the defined jinja2 template locations.

+Additional inclusions can be defined by adding contents to the `include` directory of any of the configured jinja2 template locations.

+See [defining inclusions](.configuring_inclusions.md) for details on how to define additional inclusions.

 #### Configuration Inclusion

 The configuration inclusion adds a configuration file to the development package and a `configuration.py` to the `root_module`